 6.)
 Lake Louise

-Sculpted out of liquid sapphires, Lake Louise is the Prima Donna of Banff National Park (so much so that it gets a separate highlight from the afore-mentioned Banff National Park).
+Sculpted out of liquid sapphires, Lake Louise is the Prima Donna of Banff National Park (so much so that it gets a separate highlight from the aforementioned Banff National Park).

 Plus, the whole region is surrounded by fantastic hiking trails and tea houses that you can’t miss.
-If you fancy a luxurious few days, check into the Fairmont Lake Louise and relax on the lake edge.
+If you fancy a luxurious few days, check into the Fairmont Château Lake Louise and relax on the lake edge.
+In winter, this place is totally magical, and the rooms are gorgeous inside, too.
+We loved staying here, and the views are spectacular.
+Not only that, it’s one of Alberta’s most iconic hotels to stay in.

 Oh yeah, you can also organise the Fairmont’s guide to take you out to explore some of the wider area, too.
 We headed out to hike Johnston Canyon with them and loved the frozen waterfalls.
 It really is one of the best places in Alberta to visit.